dd7430/Sentimental-Analysis-on-HealthCare-Review/README.md

 Evaluation: The model's accuracy, precision, recall, and F1 score are evaluated to measure performance.
 ## Technologies Used
 Python: Main programming language.

 NLP Libraries: NLTK, spaCy, or transformers for text processing and analysis.

 Machine Learning Libraries: Scikit-learn, TensorFlow, or PyTorch.

 Jupyter Notebook: For experimentation and visualization of the process.

+Machine Learning model: Logistic Regression.
+Trasnform Models can also be used.